 - Completed papers already published elsewhere will not be accepted;

 - An appropriate and consistent referencing system should be used.
 No restriction is applied under the referencing system, provided that sources are cited throughout.
 You may use any of the recognised referencing systems (AAAI, IEEE, Harvard variations, Chicago, etc) as in any other academic document;

 - Abstracts should be between 300 to 500 words, excluding references.
-All sources used may be cited in your work.
-Approved abstract submissions will be informed accordingly for the submission of the final draft paper;
+All sources used may be cited in your work;

 - All documents should include up to 6 selected keywords, a short biographical note (about 50 words) and affiliation of each author;

 - We will take into consideration proposals for panels.
 However, papers are considered on an individual basis and panel paper submissions may be split up.

 The Conference Organising Committee includes members that are experts in all the relevant areas, to ensure appropriate review of papers.

 - 11 October 2021: Abstract and/or paper submission due

 - 5 November 2021: Conference takes place at the University of Nicosia

 Inquiries & Submissions to Mr Petros Petrikkos: [email protected]